 - Get in really close and pick out details such as the cap from above and it’s underside.

 - And finally – get creative!
 Get in close and shoot from above and below.
 Pick out details and experiment with differential focusing and wide apertures.
 No-one says every part of the mushroom has to be sharp.
-Photography’s an art form so express yourself and (if possible) slow down.
+Photography’s an art form so express yourself and, whenever possible, slow down.
 Take your time and be selective.
 Surely, it’s better to return home with one or two images that you are really proud of as opposed to a dozen that will sit idle on your hard drive.

 Having, recently, returned from Lapland where I led a tour to photograph autumn colour and the northern lights (both of which we had and will be written about soon) I turned my attention to what’s happening in my local woodlands of north and mid Kent.
 We are going through an uncharacteristically warm, dry spell of late and with yesterday’s forecast for blue sky and 22 degrees(!)
 I decided to head into the dark, cool solitude of the forest.
 Ferns are still green and the overhead canopy reduces sunlight on the floor to small pools yet there are real signs of autumn – most notably fungi!